zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 conda install package_name  #(e.g. conda install tensorflow)
 ```

+If the package fails to download, it is possible you do not have the proper channels for anaconda.
+Look on this [website](https://anaconda.org/) to find a proper channel.
 However, just like virtualenv you will have to turn on the environment before using any of this software.
 To do so, use the command:

 ```